BOKEH

 Duetto Mobilé

-length1.
+movements | 1.
 Mäßig bewegt – 2.
 Recht zügig – 3.
 Wiegende Achtel, alla Siciliana – 4.
 Andante.
 Heiter, wie ein Tanz – 5.
-Ruhig
+Ruhig |

-length2:40 min – 2:15 min. – 2:30 min. – 2:15 min. – 2:35 min.
+duration | 2:40 min – 2:15 min. – 2:30 min. – 2:15 min. – 2:35 min. |

-first performance17 June 2001 music school “Leo Spies” in Berlin-Prenzlauer Berg with Ariane Zernecke, mandoline (playing the flute part)
+first performance | 17 June 2001 music school “Leo Spies” in Berlin-Prenzlauer Berg with Ariane Zernecke, mandoline (playing the flute part) |

-published at
+published at | – |

 The opening movement is a moderato in ABA form.
 The main section refers somehow to C major, while the middle section moves through the whole circle of fifths.
 An important feature is the uniform accompaniment of the guitar in semiquavers with its many different changing notes.